zungx/sx-community-api/README.md

 ```

-2. Create new file employee.ts inside folder `app/api/employee/route.ts` and update the code like this
+2. Create new file route.ts inside folder `app/api/employee/route.ts` and update the code like this
 ```
 import { type NextRequest, NextResponse } from 'next/server'
 import { getAllEmployees } from 'sx-community-data';